I think you’ll agree with me when I say:

 If you don’t have something you need, try to find a way around going out and buying it.
 Find creative ways to make the things that you already have work, rather than caving to the temptation of needing to have everything.

 When you’re buying stuff, ask yourself if it’s something you really NEED or is it just something you want to have?
 (Your wallet will be a lot happier when you start doing this, too.)

 14. DITCH DUPLICATES

-Keeping duplicates is handy for if something you have breaks, but if you kept duplicates for everything in your house just in case something broke, you wouldn’t have any room to live.
+Keeping duplicates is handy in the sense that if something you have breaks you can quickly (and cheaply) replace it, but if you keep duplicates for everything in your house just in case something breaks, you won’t have any room to live.